goat-community/goat-docs/docs/toolbox/accessibility_indicators/catchments.md

 #### Bicycle/Pedelec

 Considering all paths accessible by bicycle.
-Depending on the surface, smoothness and slope of the different street segments, the speed is adjusted accordingly.
+Depending on the surface, smoothness, and slope of the different street segments, the speed is adjusted accordingly.
 For Pedelecs, slopes are considered with a lower impedance than for standard bicycles.

 :::tip Hint